Break the Barrier: Conquer the Sub-1:30 Half Marathon with This Game-Changing Training Plan

 Having coached numerous runners to this goal and raced it myself, I can attest to having a solid base—such as a sub-40 minute 10K or a sub-20 minute 5K—before embarking on this challenging endeavor.

-To break that 90-minute barrier, you must run at an average pace of 6:50 per mile (or 4:15 per kilometer).
+To go sub-90, you’re looking at a pace of 6:50 per mile (or 4:15 per kilometer).

 It’s a fast pace, and there’s no sugar-coating it—this goal requires dedication.
 Ideally, you should already be running strong in shorter races, like a sub-18 5K, sub-40 10K, or a sub-3:15 marathon.
 These times give you a solid foundation for stepping up to a sub-90-minute half.